lucianor8775/sep10-freedom-project/tool/learning-log.md

 ### 3/9/2025
 [A-frame tutorial](https://www.youtube.com/watch?v=cHWO-nWWe5w) + [A-frame website](https://aframe.io/docs/1.7.0/introduction/)
-* I looked up examples and tinkered with the code and i ended up creating a forest with a cabin(its on my blog, sorry for submitting late.) this is the code that i used in order to make the cabin
+* I looked up examples and tinkered with the code and i ended up creating a forest with a cabin(its on my blog, sorry for submitting late.) this is the code that i came up with in order to make the cabin
   ```bash
   <a-box position="0 0 -3" width="4" height="0.1" depth="3" color="#8B4513"></a-box>
   <a-box position="-2 1 -3" width="0.1" height="2" depth="3" color="#D2691E"></a-box>